This summary of modern physics in one table is written

 The summary has been thoroughly tested with experiments and observations

-by a huge number of scientists and engineers.
+by practically all scientists and engineers.

 This 9-line summary of textbook physics agrees with all observations.
 Exactly.